 The D Line (green)

-Expect to see students, especially near Facultad de Medicina stop, the University of Buenos Aires’ medical department, well-dressed Recoletans recovering from plastic surgery around Agüero and Bulnes stops and lawyers on their way to court, close to Tribunales station.
+Expect to see students, especially near Facultad de Medicina stop, the University of Buenos Aires’ medical department, lawyers on their way to court, close to Tribunales station and well-dressed Recoletans recovering from plastic surgery around Agüero and Bulnes stops.

 Towards the end of the line nearest Congreso de Tucumán, the last four stations are officially estaciones culturales (cultural stations) with exhibits and artwork in the station halls.